genesiscommunitysuccess/docs/docs/platform-reference/authentication-and-authorisation/authorisation.md

 Effectively, you have three levels of control:

-**High level**
+**High-level**

 You could hide an entire grid from the UI, for example.
-So one group could view reference data, but this would be hidden from the other groups.
+So one group of users could view reference data, but other groups would not see this.
 Or, you could hide an entire data server.
-For this, you use RIGHT_CODE.
+To achieve this, you use RIGHT_CODE.
 This is like a switch – you can either see it or not, depending on whether the code is TRUE or FALSE.

-**Entity level**
+**Entity-level**

-This is row or column-level access to information.
-Different users all view the same grid, but each one sees different data.
+This is row- or column-level access to information.
+Different users can all view the same grid, but each one sees different data.
 This is best explained with these simple examples:

 * You can have user A, user B and user C all having the RIGHT_CODE to view a specific grid, but each one sees different trades in that grid.
 This enables you to separate different trading desks, for example.
 * Each user might only have access to trades for specific customers.

-* By including these permissions in an event handler,  user A can only enter a trade on behalf of a specific set of clients and user B can only enter trades on behalf of a different set of clients.
+By including these permissions in an event handler,  user A can only enter a trade on behalf of a specific set of clients and user B can only enter trades on behalf of a different set of clients.

 Similarly, you can have different users seeing different columns in the same grid.
-This could be used for a support function, for example, where you don’t want the support team to see specific columns of sensitive data, such as who the client for a trade is.
-It can be specified by using GPAL.
+This could be used for a support function, for example.
+You can prevent the support team from seeing specific columns of sensitive data, such as who the client for a trade is.
+This can be specified by using GPAL.

-### Users, profiles and rights codes
+### Users, profiles and right codes

 Genesis has the concept of users, profiles and right codes.
-Each have their own table to store the related entity data:
+For each one, there is a table to store the related entity data:

 * USER
 * PROFILE
 * RIGHT

 Users gain rights via profiles.
-So we have tables to determine which users ands rights belong to each given profile.
-Note that you cannot allocate rights codes directly to a specific user.
-However, a given user can have multiple profiles.
+So we have tables to determine which users and rights belong to each given profile.
+Note that you cannot allocate right codes directly to a specific user.
+However, a user can have multiple profiles.

 A profile can have zero or more rights and zero or more users.